Chandwa (community development block): Sports

 Cricket is the primary sport in Chandwa.
 The ground of Raja Cricket Club, Kamta, is the main playing ground for the local children and boys, SS High School is another playing ground for cricket and football also.
 Tennis ball cricket is the primary version of cricket that is played there, and local tournaments day/night are held annually.

 Apart from cricket, other sports popular in Chandwa include hockey, football, and badminton.

 Entertainment

 There is no cinema in Chandwa town.
 The nearest cinemas are Manmati Chitra Mandir in district headquarters Latehar and Alka and Menka Cinema Halls in Lohardaga.
 Local residents rely on television and a few privately run Video centers in the town.
-There are also a lot of eateries and pubs.
-It also has a gym with swimming pool, sauna and spa.

-There are three restaurants in the town - Matrichaya, Muskaan and Food Safari.